Sir Kirby Laing Professor of Civil Engineering

 Complex, resilient and intelligent systems

 The engineering, management, maintenance and upgrading of infrastructure requires fresh thinking to minimise use of materials, energy and labour whilst still ensuring resilience and reducing uncertainty and risk.
 This can only be achieved by a full understanding of the performance of the infrastructure, both during its construction and throughout its design life, through the application of innovative sensor technologies and other emerging technologies.
-This is a key objective of the Centre on Smart Infrastructure and Construction.
+This is a key objective of the Centre for Smart Infrastructure and Construction.

 - Tunnelling Effects on Bored Piles (EPSRC Case PhD studentship in collaboration with Arup)